19hours/sg-statutes/Acts/Road Traffic Act.md

 (p) to prohibit the registration under this Act of used vehicles beyond a prescribed age-limit;

-(q) to prescribe a levy for the re-registration of a used vehicle in the name of the purchaser of the vehicle; and
+(q) to prescribe a levy for the re-registration of a used vehicle in the name of the purchaser of the vehicle;

+[Act 7 of 2012 wef 01/09/2012]

-(r) to regulate the registration, licensing, keeping and use of heavy vehicles.
+(r) to regulate the registration, licensing, keeping and use of heavy vehicles; and

-[7/90; 16/91; 33/93; 28/2001; 1/2003]

-[4/2006 wef 27/02/2006]
+[Act 7 of 2012 wef 01/09/2012]

+(s) to regulate the registration and licensing of a replacement vehicle, and to deem the date of registration of the replacement vehicle to be the same as that of the vehicle which it replaced for any of the purposes of this Act.

+[Act 7 of 2012 wef 01/09/2012]

 (2) The Minister may make rules for carrying out or giving effect to sections 33A and 33B and, in particular, the rules may —